Rethinking Education for an AI-Driven Future: Key Insights from the Eton Star Partnership Conference

 One of the most powerful takeaways was the distinction between performance and learning: Improved task performance is not the same as improved learning.

-As AI tools become more advanced, students may complete tasks faster but that doesn’t necessarily mean they are developing the underlying understanding, critical thinking, or problem-solving skills needed for the future.
+As AI tools become more advanced, students may complete tasks faster but that doesn’t necessarily mean they are developing the underlying understanding, critical thinking, or problem-solving skills needed.
+In fact, research shared at the conference showed that over-reliance on AI can weaken independent thinking, with students themselves expressing concerns about becoming too dependent.

 This led to a clear message: